 R (SC and Ors) v SSWP UKSC 26

-This is a challenge to the two child limit, introduced by the Welfare Reform and Work Act 2016, which restricts support for children in families claiming child tax credit or universal credit to the first two children (subject to limited exceptions).
+This was a challenge to the two child limit, introduced by the Welfare Reform and Work Act 2016, which restricts support for children in families claiming child tax credit or universal credit to the first two children (subject to limited exceptions).
 The limit applies to families where the third or subsequent child is born after 5 April 2017.
 The legal challenge was partially successful in the High Court but an appeal to the Court of Appeal on the lawfulness of the overall policy was unsuccessful.
-An appeal to the Supreme Court was heard remotely across 20-22 October 2020 and we are awaiting the judgment.
+An appeal to the Supreme Court was heard remotely across 20-22 October 2020 and judgment given on 9 July 2021 dismissing the appeal.
 Read the High Court judgment (20 April 2018) and our statement about the judgment, as well as the Court of Appeal judgment (16 April 2019) and our press release and the Supreme Court judgment here.
 Complaints were filed with the European Court of Human Rights (Dec 2021) on behalf of two different families.

 On 6 April 2017, new rules came into force limiting the child element of child tax credit (CTC) and universal credit (UC) awards to two children.
 This limit only applies to a third or subsequent child born on or after 6 April 2017.
 There are a limited number of exceptions to the 2 child limit meaning that it does not apply to a third or subsequent child in the following circumstances: multiple births, adoption from local authority care, kinship care and children likely to have been conceived as a result of rape or a coercive or controlling relationship.